 - Pedestrian accidents.

 Who Can File a Wrongful Death Lawsuit?

 Determining just who can legally file a wrongful death lawsuit varies from state to state.
 This is because states vary on how they define a real party of interest, which can be considered someone who has suffered harm from the person’s death who was killed due to negligent actions.
 All states in the US allow for family members, including spouses and children and parents of unmarried individuals, to pursue a wrongful death suit.
 Some states, however, may also allow for siblings or grandparents to pursue legal compensation.

 In the state of Colorado, time plays an important factor in wrongful death suits.
 In the first year following the accident, the spouse of the deceased is the only person who can legally file a wrongful death suit.
 After the first year, the children of the deceased may then also be allowed to pursue a wrongful death lawsuit.

 How Do You Prove a Wrongful Death Suit?

-The primary challenge for any wrongful death suit, of course, is being able to prove that the untimely loss was caused by the negligent actions. of another party.
+Of course, the primary challenge for any wrongful death suit is proving that the untimely loss was caused by negligent actions. of another party.
 Without the experience and guidance provided by a wrongful death attorney, it can be almost impossible to successfully provide the evidence necessary for reaching a settlement in your favor.

 To successfully present a wrongful death suit, you and your wrongful death attorney will be required to prove the following: